josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 The new `HeroDetailComponent` can present *any* hero, not just a selected hero.
 Replace `selectedHero` with `hero` everywhere in the template.

-When you're done, the `HeroDetailComponent` template should look like this:
+When you are done, the `HeroDetailComponent` template should look like this:

 <code-example header="src/app/hero-detail/hero-detail.component.html" path="toh-pt3/src/app/hero-detail/hero-detail.component.html"></code-example>